MP crisis: Kamal Nath says he is ready for no-trust vote as governor orders floor test by Tuesday

 After receiving news of the governor’s diktat, Congress leader PC Sharma said: “The letter from the Governor is surprising and it seems that he is under pressure.”

 Until early last week, the state government, which was formed in late 2018, had the support of 121 MLAs in the 230-seat Assembly – 114 MLAs of the Congress, and the rest being from the Samajwadi Party and Bahujan Samaj Party and Independents.
 However, the resignations of as many as 22 Congress MLAs on Tuesday have made the government’s collapse imminent.
-The Bharatiya Janata Party has 107 MLAs, while two seats are vacant.
+The BJP has 107 MLAs, while two seats are vacant.

-The tussle for power also moved to the Supreme Court with the Bharatiya Janata Party seeking its intervention.
+The tussle for power also moved to the Supreme Court with the BJPseeking its intervention.
 The plea, filed by former Chief Minister Shivraj Singh Chouhan and nine other MLAs, sought a floor test in the Madhya Pradesh Assembly within 12 hours.
 A bench of Justices DY Chandrachud and Hemant Gupta will hear the petition.

 “It is submitted that on account of lack of confidence and resignation of 22 MLAs of Congress party out of which the resignation of six MLAs having been already accepted by Speaker, the government led by Chief Minister Kamal Nath has been reduced to minority,” the plea said.
 “It has no moral legal, democratic or constitutional rights to remain in power even for a single day.”